 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the Council to retain as a fund of perpetual duration.
-In accordance with generally accepted accounting principles, deficiencies of this nature are reported in net assets with donor restrictions.
-There were no such deficiencies as of September 30, 2023 or 2022.
+In accordance with GAAP, deficiencies of this nature are reported in net assets with donor restrictions.
+There were no such deficiencies as of September 30, 2024, and 2023.